Efficient NLP Model Finetuning via Multistage Data Filtering: Evaluation

 \subsection{Experiment Setup}

 \paragraph{Models \& Datasets} We test our method on the pretrained DistilBERT model with 6 transformer layers and a hidden dimension of 768.
-We finetune it on four classification benchmarks as summarized in \autoref{tab:data-statistics}.
-Of these benchmarks, three are from GLUE \cite{wang2019glue} and one is the Amazon Polarity (AMZ) \cite{zhang2015character}.
-The benchmarks cover tasks of single-sentence, similarity, and inference.
+We finetune it on five classification benchmarks.
+Three are from GLUE \cite{wang2019glue}, one is the Amazon Polarity (AMZ) \cite{zhang2015character}, and one multilabel benchmark is AG News (AG) \cite{Zhang2015CharacterlevelCN} The benchmarks cover tasks of single-sentence, similarity, and inference.
 All the benchmarks have substantial training data, allowing opportunities for filtering.
-For the three GLUE benchmarks, we reproduce the accuracies reported in prior work \cite{sanh2019distilbert} and consider them as the baseline performance; for Amazon Polarity, we finetune the model and report accuracy measured on its test set.
+For the three GLUE benchmarks, we reproduce the accuracies reported in prior work \cite{sanh2019distilbert} and consider them as the baseline performance; for Amazon Polarity and AG\_news, we finetune the model and report accuracy measured on its test set.
+We choose these datasets by following DistillBERT's experiment plan and they are substantially large.
+Our methods only rely on losses and semantic information.
+Therefore, they can be easily applied to various NLP tasks by loading different pretrain models.
+The comparable efficacy of batch and example skipping prompted our inclusion of results from the latter approach.

-\paragraph{Baselines} We evaluate our method against two groups of baselines.
+\paragraph{Baselines} We evaluate against four groups of baselines.
 (1) \textit{TrainAll} trains models with all the training data.
-(2) \textit{FixedThreshold} filters the training data with hand-picked, fixed loss thresholds, for which we sweep the range $[0.1,0.7]$ at an increment of 0.2; the hope is to identify a close-to-optimal threshold for each benchmark.
+(2) \textit{FixedThreshold} filters the training data with hand-picked, fixed loss thresholds, for which we sweep the range $[0.1,0.7]$ at an increment of 0.2.
+(3) \textit{AutoAssist}~\cite{zhang2019autoassist} filters out instances with a lightweight ``assistant'' model jointly with the target ``Boss'' model.
+The assistant selects and generates batches during training both models.
+(4) \textit{Selection via Proxy} (SVP)~\cite{coleman2019selection} uses a small proxy model to perform core-set selection and train the target model with the core-set.